chromiumembedded/java-cef/src/tools/distrib/linux64/README.txt

 USAGE
 -----

-1. Install a 64-bit version of the Java 7 runtime.
+1. Install a 64-bit version of the Oracle Java 7 runtime.
-2. Add the Java bin folder to your system PATH.
-3. Execute the compile.bat script to compile the MainFrame sample application.
+2. Execute the compile.sh script to compile the MainFrame sample application.
-4. Execute the run.bat script to run the MainFrame sample application.
+3. Execute the run.sh script to run the MainFrame sample application.

 Please visit the JCEF Website for additional usage information.